Skip to main content

 Office of Counsel Attorney Positions

 The Office of Inspector General (OIG) supports the mission of the Department of Health & Human Services (HHS) in protecting the health of Americans and providing essential human services.
-OIG's 1,600 dedicated professionals promote the economy, efficiency, and effectiveness of HHS programs such as Medicare, Medicaid, and Head Start.
-The integrity of these programs is evaluated for success, and any fraud, waste or abuse is addressed by OIG.
+OIG is comprised of dedicated professionals promoting the economy, efficiency, and effectiveness of HHS programs such as Medicare and Medicaid.
+OIG evaluates these programs for success and addresses any fraud, waste, or abuse.
+OIG has about 1,650 employees, including about 500 law enforcement officers, throughout the United States.

-With a staff of more than 75 professionals, the Office of Counsel to the Inspector General (OCIG) provides all legal services for OIG.
-The office is divided into three branches: Administrative and Civil Remedies, Advice, and Industry Guidance.
+The Office of Counsel to the Inspector General (OCIG), with more than 120 attorneys and staff, provides all legal services for OIG.
+The office is divided into six branches: Administrative and Civil Remedies, Affirmative Litigation, Advice, Industry Guidance, Exclusions, and Mission Support..

 Administrative and Civil Remedies Branch